kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part1.md

 output:

     ﻿res9: Array[org.apache.spark.graphx.Edge[Int]] = Array(Edge(1,101,1), Edge(2,102,1), Edge(3,103,1), Edge(4,103,1), Edge(5,104,1))

+## Use Spark’s filter method to return Vertices in the graph

 Filter all of the edges in metrosGraph that have a source vertex Id of 1 and create a map of destination vertex Ids.